vanshika294/ML_Portfolio/README.md

-## 🌱 My ML(Machine Learning) Learning Journey
+## 🌱 My Machine Learning Learning Journey

-This space documents my journey of learning Machine Learning slowly and intentionally.
+This space documents my journey of learning Machine Learning in a slow and intentional way.

-I’m not starting with polished projects — I’m starting with questions, small experiments, and trying to understand things step by step.
-A lot of the time, things don’t make sense immediately, and there’s some uncertainty — but instead of rushing past that, I’m learning to stay with it and work through it patiently.
+I am not starting with polished projects.
+Instead, I am starting with questions, small experiments, and trying to understand things step by step.
+Many times, things don’t make sense immediately, and there is uncertainty.
+Instead of rushing, I try to stay patient and work through it.

-Right now, my focus is on understanding how models behave, why results change, and what’s actually happening behind the scenes.
-The path isn’t always clear — especially when it comes to knowing what actually counts as progress and skill-building.
+Right now, my focus is on understanding how models behave, why results change, and what is happening behind the scenes.
+The path is not always clear, especially when it comes to understanding what truly counts as progress and skill-building.

-This is less about having everything figured out and more about gradually building clarity, intuition, and confidence over time.
+This journey is not about having everything figured out.
+It is about gradually building clarity, intuition, and confidence over time.

-🌟*Every notebook, experiment, and note here is a step in understanding — not just coding.
-My goal is to grow steadily, question deeply, and build intuition that lasts beyond tutorials.
+🌟*Every notebook, experiment, and note here is a step toward understanding, not just coding.
+My goal is to grow steadily, ask meaningful questions, and build strong intuition beyond tutorials.
 This is a record of learning, exploring, and moving forward with purpose.*

 ---